Treer/structure_generator/Readme.md

 * `/fill_walls default:sandstonebrick`
 * In the Creative inventory, search for "struct" to bring up all the nodes this mod provides
 * Edit the "prefab" sections of your structure, add doors etc.
-  * Add Connection marker nodes to specify where these "prefabs" may join to other,
+  * Add Connection marker nodes to specify where these prefabs may join to other,
   * Add Decoration marker nodes to specify where decorative prefabs should be placed,
 * `/export_prefabs`